Abundita/EllpiseMover/README.md

-# EllpiseMoverm, what is is, and what we learnt
+# What is is and what we learnt

 EllipseMover is a robotics project developed for Camp Petica, combining programming, mechanics and robotics.
 The project revolves around a robot that is controlled with a dedicated controller and possesses the  ability to pick up coulored balls and move them around.